ni/semi-test-library-dotnet/docs/UserGuide/MultiplexedConnectionSupport.md

     // Execute one site at a time because this pin shares the same instrument channel for all sites. for (int i = 0; i < tsmContexts.Length; i++)
     {
-        // Apply the current site's relay configuration. var currentContext = tsmContexts[i];
+        // Apply the relay configuration of the current site. var currentContext = tsmContexts[i];
         currentContext.ApplyRelayConfiguration(routes[i]);
         var sessionManager = new TSMSessionManager(currentContext);
         var dmm = sessionManager.DMM(dutPinName);

-        // Read measurement and publish it for the active site context. var measurement = dmm.Read(maximumTimeInMilliseconds: 1000);
+        // Read the measurement and publish it for the active site context. var measurement = dmm.Read(maximumTimeInMilliseconds: 1000);
         currentContext.PublishResults(measurement, $"{dutPinName}_Voltage");
     }

-    // Restore the configured end-of-test relay state after site loop completes. if (!string.IsNullOrEmpty(endOfTestingRelayConfigurationName))
+    // Restore the configured end-of-test relay state after the site loop completes. if (!string.IsNullOrEmpty(endOfTestingRelayConfigurationName))
     {
         tsmContext.ApplyRelayConfiguration(endOfTestingRelayConfigurationName);